horga83/h19term/h19-readme.txt

  Under the "Palette" section you can modify the top row of colours and change the hue and saturation for the select colour.
 Once you are finished, run H19term and press CTRL-A C and select the desired colour.

+ I find a yellow text #C4A000 with #2E3436 background is nice.

  Linux console
  -------------